 Section B of the SBM report is the tentative Effect Determination.
 This section of the report is the determination of the project based on practice implementation.
-It is important to remember that the effect determination shown is tentative because considerations may not apply to the actual practice implementation and the determination on the CPA-52 could be different than shown on the report.
+It is important to remember that the effect determination shown is tentative because considerations may not apply to the actual practice implementation and the determination on the EE could be different than shown on the report.
 There are two possible tentative determinations that may result from the SBM module report.
 They are as follows:

-- No effect OR (No finding =No Effect)
+- No Effect or (No finding =No Effect) (NE)

-- May affect
+- May Affect (MA)

 - 1. No Finding (no high priority visual areas within or near the AOI) or No Effect (NE)